AT0myks/reolink-fw-archive/README.md

 * [Issues](#issues)
 * [Firmwares](#firmwares)

-This is an (incomplete) archive of Reolink firmwares.
+This is an unofficial and incomplete archive of Reolink firmwares.

 I made this for a few reasons:
 - I like having a firmware history that I can upgrade/downgrade to